 Screening for STDs/STIs

-By choosing to book your STD testing with Turó Park Clinics, you can choose where to have it done: at the clinic, at a partner laboratory or at home.
-We offer several different packages from which you can choose the option that best suits your needs.
+When booking your STD tests with Turó Park Clinics, you can choose where to have them performed: at the clinic, in a partner laboratory, or at home.

 When should you get tested for STDs?

-• Appearance of small pimples or warts on the genitals
+- Appearance of small bumps, lesions or warts on the genitals

 Make an appointment with one of our doctors if one of your sexual partners has been diagnosed with: